 - Fuel system – 2013-2015 Taurus and 2013-2014 Flex

-There are many Nissan vehicles that qualify as lemons because of a similar transmission system that can’t be repaired though Nissan has attempted to fix them through software updates and other replacements.
-These vehicles were made between 2012 and 2015 and include the following:
+A series of Nissan vehicles qualify as lemons under California law because of a transmission system defect.
+Nissan has been unable to fix the issue through software updates and other replacements

 - Versa Note

-In order to remedy all of these vehicles, Volkswagen has put aside nearly $15 billion for just the U.S claims.
-Also, they are being forced to buy back or fix any affected vehicles by December of 2018.
+In order to resolve the emissions testing software problem, Volkswagen has put aside nearly $15 billion for just the U.S claims.
+Also, VW is orced to buy back or fix any affected vehicles by December of 2018.
 Our attorney can help you determine if you should allow your vehicle to be repaired or be bought-back.
-We can also ensure that you receive the right amount for your vehicle, figuring in the cost of the lost brand value that Volkswagen has experienced.
+We can also ensure that you receive the right amount for your vehicle.

 - 2009-2015 Volkswagen Jetta